cockroachdb/docs/cockroachcloud/cloud-sso.md

 The primary flow is to initiate {{ site.data.products.db }} SSO through the Cockroach Cloud Console.

-If you need to initiate SSO integration from the IdP, contact your account team for assistance
+If you need to initiate SSO integration from the IdP, contact your account team for assistance.

 ### What default role is assigned to users when auto-provisioning is enabled in a {{ site.data.products.db }} organization?